cloudspikes-inc/aws-cloud-devops-training/README.md

 - Download the zip file from the above given link and unzip it on your local machine.
 - A few training session recordings may be in MOV format.
 To play such media files download appropriate media players on your machine or mobile devices.
+- All the training documents as well as source code used during the training sessions are included in this repository.
+Navigate to the appropriate directories of this repository and get the information you need.

 _**Note:**_ Recording #26 is not included over here but in the next session due to technical issues.
 However, all the topics covered in these sessions are recovered along with documentation in the consequent sessions.